dkim286/cpsc362-proj/docs/board.md

 +-----+-----+-----+
 ```

-## Assumptions
+## Gameplay

-- Each player will click one of the 9 availalble squares.
+- Each player has to click one of the 9 availalble squares in each turn.
+The winner is displayed on the board when a player wins or if the game ends with a draw.

 ## Board Methods
   - `drawToken`
-    - This method draws a token to the board of the screen.
+    - This method reads the current state of the game and draws a token to the board of the screen.
   - `drawRowLine`
     - This method draws the winning line across the row passed in.
   - `drawColumnLine`